Chris Willock: Huddersfield Town (loan)

 After struggling to break into the first team at West Brom, Willock joined Huddersfield Town on 31 January 2020.
 He went on to score 2 goals for the club with one of those being against West Brom, the team he had just been loaned at.

 Queens Park Rangers

 On 5 October 2020, Willock joined Championship side Queens Park Rangers for £750,000 on a three-year deal with an option for a further year.
 He scored his first goal for QPR in a 1–0 win over Cardiff City on 20 January 2021.
 On 10 December 2021, Willock was awarded the EFL Championship Player of the Month award for November 2021 after scoring three and assisting the other three of his side's six goals in the month.
 Willock's manager Mark Warburton was awarded the league's Manager of the Month award also.
 Willock ended the 2021–22 season with the Supporters' Player of the Year, Ray Jones Players' Player of the Year and Junior Hoops' Player of the Year awards.

+The club exercised their contract extension for Willock at the end of the 2022–23 season.

+Cardiff City

+On 12 July 2024, following the expiration of his contract at Queens Park Rangers, Willock joined fellow Championship side Cardiff City on a three-year deal.